Kaitlyn Bristowe’s ‘Dancing With The Stars’ Snub Explained By ‘DWTS’ Bosses

 While Kaitlyn alleges that she was passed over even after she had a DWTS contract in hand back in 2015, the producers maintain that the celebrity lineup isn’t finalized until they are able to pull together a cast as a whole.
 If too many other reality stars are on the roster, Bachelorette stars like Kaitlyn Bristowe may not make the cut.

-While Kaitlyn wasn’t cast, the EPs pointed out that the very first Bachelorette, Trista Sutter, competed on the first season of Dancing With Stars.
+While Kaitlyn wasn’t cast, the EPs pointed out that the very first Bachelorette, Trista Sutter, competed on the first season of Dancing With the Stars.
 Of course, it should be noted that the inaugural DWTS season was a five-week summer session with only six “stars” competing.

 Kaitlyn Bristowe’s beef with Nick Viall’s casting comes after several male Bachelor alums landed DWTS contracts.
 In addition to Viall, former Bachelor stars Jake Pavelka, Sean Lowe, and Chris Soules have all traded their roses for rumbas.
 Besides Sutter, the only other female alum to compete on the show is Melissa Rycroft.